 Overall, the MXQ Pro is sufficient enough for what it is.

-Here’s the Android TV box that doesn’t cost you a fortune, complete with an affordable price tag that allows you to stream 4K contents.
-Better yet, the TX6 TV Box can support up to 6K video resolution.
-The only noticeable difference between this and Tanix TX6S is the former’s older operating system, which runs on Android 9.0 instead of 10.0 while the latter has a better processing power in the form of its H616 chipset.
+This Android Box has an affordable price tag that allows you to stream 4K contents.
+In fact, the TX6 TV Box can support up to 6K video resolution.
+A noticeable difference between this and Tanix TX6S is the former’s older operating system, which runs on Android 9.0 instead of 10.0 while the latter has a better processing power in the form of its H616 chipset.

-But that doesn’t mean its Allwinner H6 quad-core chipset is inferior by comparison.
+But that doesn’t mean the Allwinner H6 quad-core chipset is inferior by comparison.
 Coupled with Mali T720 GPU, it comes equipped with a minimum capacity of 2GB RAM + 16GB of internal storage.
-We do recommend that those who want higher specs can always go for the 4GB + 32GB range instead; all of which is enough for streaming, gaming and other multitasking purposes.
+We do recommend going for the 4GB + 32GB range instead for a more seamless performance when streaming, gaming and other multitasking purposes.

-Most users are satisfied with its performance of streaming videos with little to no lagging issue or noticeable glitches.
-The dual-band Wi-Fi (2.4 GHz & 5.8 GHz) and Bluetooth connectivity, in the meantime, works like a charm.
+The dual-band Wi-Fi (2.4 GHz & 5.8 GHz) and Bluetooth connectivity work like a charm to perform smoothly.
 On the former, it also benefits from both internal and external antennas, giving you a better Wi-Fi signal.

 Like the Tanix TX6S, it runs on the brand’s user-friendly Alice UX launcher and you’ll get all the essential features ranging from express apps manager to weather info and auto-update.